 Following are the seven competency areas on which you may want to focus while you prepare for the tests:

-7. Self- Management: Tests composure and resiliency, ability to generate and express enthusiasm, strength of conviction, achievement motivation and perseverance, self- awareness, adaptability, initiating action, accountability, professionalism, continuous learning, extended task focus and comfort with ambiguity.
+7. Self- Management: Assesses composure and resiliency, ability to generate and express enthusiasm, strength of conviction, achievement motivation and perseverance, self- awareness, adaptability, initiating action, accountability, professionalism, continuous learning, extended task focus and comfort with ambiguity.

 It must be remembered, however, that not all of these skills and traits are tested for everyone.

 Caliper has pre-set models which map to specific sets of these items.

 Consequently, the assessment questions you are expected to encounter will vary according to the type of position.

 The ‘position types’ are clubbed under ‘Management’, ‘Sales’, ‘Service’, ‘Technical’ and ‘Others’.

 For example, if you are being assessed for a Project Management role, the Caliper personality test questions are expected to be tuned to identify your strength and weaknesses vis-à-vis the following traits: negotiating, communicating, organizational savvy, information seeking, quality focus, process management and plan & priority setting.